-If you desire to override the reported interface speed, you can enter the speed in bits per second here.
-For example: You may want to change the reported interface speed of a router interface connected to the Internet from 100 Mbps to the actual capacity of the link it is connected to (1.544 Mbps for a T1 connection).
+To override the reported interface speed, enter the speed in bits per second here.
+For example: To change the reported interface speed of a router interface connected to the Internet from 100 Mbps to the actual capacity of the link it is connected to (1.544 Mbps for a T1 connection).
 This will help to determine when the link utilization is exceeded.
 If you do not want to override this information, enter a slash "/" to skip this field.